pocl/pocl/doc/sphinx/source/env_variables.rst

 * POCL_BUILDING

- If set, the pocl helper scripts are searched first from the pocl build directory.
+ If set, the pocl helper scripts, kernel library and headers are searched first from the pocl build directory.

 * POCL_DEVICES and POCL_DEVICEn_PARAMETERS